apache/activemq-artemis/docs/user-manual/en/management.md

     Message counters can be listed for a queue with the `listMessageCounter()` and `listMessageCounterHistory()` methods
-    (see ?).
+    (see Message Counters section).
 The message counters can also be reset for a single queue using the `resetMessageCounter()` method.

 -   Retrieving the queue attributes